 The Speedometer (or speed test tool)

-The primary online VPN speed test tool we used is Ookla’s online speed test.
+The VPN speed tester we used is Ookla.
 The reason behind choosing Ookla was simple.
 It is the most widely used Internet speed test measurement website.
 As a result, Ookla’s speedtest.net can be considered as the standard for measuring speed-related tests of Internet service.

 Since this post is directed towards the laymen and Ookla is the most popular speed test tool, it only stands to reason that all tests should be performed on a platform that millions are already familiar with.
 Therefore, Ookla generated all the results we are going to show.